5 Top Weekly TSX Stocks: Nickel Price, Funding Drive Horizonte | INN

 GoGold Resources

-Gold and silver producer GoGold Resources has properties and interests in Mexico, including the Parral tailings project in Chihuahua state, which has 21.3 million tonnes of tailings left over from 230 years of mining.
+Gold and silver producer GoGold Resources has properties and interests in Mexico, including the Parral tailings project, which has 21.3 million tonnes of tailings left over from 230 years of mining.

-Recent news from GoGold came on August 28, when it announced it had drilled 27.5m averaging 2.99 grams per tonne of gold at its Las Ricos exploration project in Jalisco, Mexico.
+Recent news from GoGold came on Wednesday (August 28), when it drilled 27.5 meters averaging 2.99 grams per tonne gold at its Las Ricos exploration project in Jalisco, Mexico.

 In Toronto, GoGold was trading at C$0.71 by the end of last week — a gain of 29.09 percent over the previous week.